Tag Archives: video game

 Disclaimer

-I was sent a free copy of slime Heroes to review for my blog.
+I was sent a free copy of Maliki: Poison Of The Past to review for my blog.
 While I am very grateful for the opportunity, I won’t let it sway my opinions.
-This will be my honest review of the game.
+This will be my honest review.

 Shameless Self-Promotions